karisigurd4/DocumentLab/README.md

 [![NuGet version (DocumentLab-x64)](https://img.shields.io/nuget/v/DocumentLab-x64.svg?style=flat-square)](https://www.nuget.org/packages/DocumentLab-x64/1.1.0) ![License)](https://img.shields.io/github/license/karisigurd4/DocumentLab) ![Platform](https://img.shields.io/badge/platform-win--64-green)

 # DocumentLab
+Have you ever been told to "just OCR it"?

 This is a solution for optical character recognition and information retrieval from documents with textual information.
 The entire process is implemented so that you only need to specify in terms of *queries* what data you would like to retrieve.
 You send in a bitmap of a document and a *query script* and the rest is taken care of for you.